-A decision to refuse the application cannot be issued without a first communication in examination having been sent (see C‑III, 4, and E‑VIII, 4.1).
-Therefore the Examining Division may not refuse the application directly after the reply to the search opinion under Rule 70a(1) or directly after the reply to the WO-ISA under Rule 161(1), even if the objections raised in the search opinion or WO-ISA remain the same and there is no pending request for oral proceedings.
+A decision to refuse the application cannot be issued without a first communication in examination having been sent (see C‑III, 4, and E‑IX, 4.1) or oral proceedings having been held (see C-III, 5).
+Therefore the examining division may not refuse the application directly after the reply to the search opinion under Rule 70a(1) or directly after the reply to the WO-ISA under Rule 161(1), even if the objections raised in the search opinion or WO-ISA remain the same and there is no pending request for oral proceedings.

 If, despite the applicant's submissions, i.e. amendments or counter-arguments, objections persist after the applicant's reply to the first communication under Art.
 94(3) in examination, then even at this stage a refusal can be issued (subject to oral proceedings being held, if these are requested).
 If there is a pending request for oral proceedings, oral proceedings must be held and the decision to refuse will, where appropriate, be announced at the end of the oral proceedings.
 Similarly, if summons were issued as the first action in examination, the decision to refuse will, where appropriate, be announced at the end of the oral proceedings.